-I replaced the fuel filter on a 2007 Focus SES, 60k.
-The car was running fine before I did the service.
+The car was running fine before I replaced fuel filter.
 To do the service, I removed the fuse from under the hood, started the car 3 times until stall.
 Afterwards, when turning the key to the on position,

 I broke the clip that holds the fuel line inlet to the filter and replaced it with a clip from a parts store.
 I used a Wix filter.